AV-Lab/GUI-ROS2/README.md

 ## 📜 License
-This tutorial is supplementary material for coure ROBO 202 Software Development for Robotics This tutorial set is open for educational and research use.
+This tutorial is supplementary material for coure ROBO 202 Software Development for Robotics This tutorial set is for educational and research use.
 You’re free to reuse or modify it for your robotics or GUI development classes.

 ---